mateiripeanu/mp5-f16/README.md

 ### Hints

 - Use example code we have provided to implement a multi-threaded server.
-- You can use a parser generator (such as ANTLR) for parsing queries (or roll your own).
-But it is worth learning how to use a parser generator.
+- You can use a parser generator (such as [ANTLR] (http://www.antlr.org/)) for parsing queries (or develop your own parser).
+It is worth learning how to use a parser generator.
 - There are several easier tasks you can accomplish before focusing on structured queries. **Use your time wisely.**
 - When you complete this assignment, you would have implemented an approximation of a relational database.
-In the relational database world, a row is analogous to an instance of a datatype while a table definition is analogous to a datatype definition.
+In the relational database world, a table definition is analogous to a datatype definition while a row is analogous to an instance of a datatype.